Managing Third Party Risk: How to Properly Manage the Non-Employee Lifecycle

 Founder and CEO

-Mohammed is an Identity Management and Access Governance thought leader with over 16 years of Information Security experience and over 20 years of IT and Business experience.
-Mohammed has worked with over 500 Identity Management and Access Governance clients.
+Mohammed is an Identity Management and Access Governance thought leader with over 20 years of CyberSecurity and Business experience.
+Mohammed has worked with over 500 Identity Management and Access Governance clients in various capacities.
 Mohammed’s significant and numerous contributions at the most successful Identity and Access related startups have led to three successful exits in excess of $825MM.

 View Linkedin